badair/CLBL/README.md

 5. Allow for easy conversion to type-erased wrappers like `std::function`, while maintaining perfect forwarding and CV overload selection
 6. Provide metaprogramming facilities for all things callable

-You may notice that the above list has significant overlap with `std::invoke` and `std::bind`.
-Although there is significant overlap between CLBL and these libraries, CLBL is most distinguished by the following (at this point in development):
+Currently, these are the most interesting members of the CLBL library:
 1. `clbl::harden`, a tool that provides a clean interface for manual overload disambiguation.
-2. `clbl::convert_to`, a tool that converts unambiguous/disambiguated callable types to a perfect-forwarding `std::function` (or a similar template).
-The user need not specify the std::function's function type, except in cases where clbl::harden is a prerequisite.
+2. `clbl::convert_to` in conjunction with `clbl::forward`, which are used to convert an unambiguous/disambiguated callable wrapper to `std::function` (or a similar template).
+The user need not specify the std::function's function type, except in cases where clbl::harden is a prerequisite for disambiguation.

 CLBL is a shortening of the word "callable."